-It's also important to ensure that the withdrawal process is safe.
-The individual who was suffering with addiction should be able to fully address what might have caused them to become addicted and how to turn their focus to more healthy activities.
+It’s also important to ensure that the withdrawal process is safe.
+The individual who was suffering from addiction should be able to fully address what might have caused them to become addicted and how to turn their focus to more healthy activities.

 If you or a loved one is suffering from an addiction to opioids, contact Ocean Hills Recovery as we want to assist you on your road to recovery and provide safe and effective treatment.

 Nicole earned her doctoral degree in Psychology with an emphasis on marriage and family therapy at California School of Professional Psychology.
 Her doctoral thesis was a grounded theory study exploring the role of alienation and connectedness in the life course of addiction.
 She specializes in treating addiction and trauma.
 She is certified in DBT and EMDR, two of the most highly regarded evidence-based methods in psychotherapy.
 Dr. Doss is a strong LGBT advocate and provides open and affirming support to her LGBT clients.

 Dr. Doss’s earlier education included graduating cum laude from the University of California, Irvine in June of 2007 with a Bachelor’s degree in Psychology.
 While there, she received honors recognition by Psi Chi and Golden Key honor societies.